Skip to Content

 Feeding a dog a treat

-To teach your dog his/her name, every time you say his/her name, increase your pitch.
+Before you train any command, he/she needs to respond to his/her name and have good recall.
+To teach your dog his/her name, increase your pitch every time you say it.
 Your dog should pay attention to the change in tone and look at you.
 Praise him/her and give a treat (repeat regularly).

 Recall

-Now your dog knows his/her name, again, increase the pitch of your voice and shout your dog's name + “come!”
+Here is where you need high-value or particularly stinky treats.
+Now that your dog knows his/her name, increase the pitch of your voice and shout your dog's name + “Come!”

 With some high-value treats in your hand, he/she should come straight to you, praise and reward.

-If he/she isn’t food orientated, use a ball or toy that he/she loves.
+If he/she isn’t food-orientated, use a ball or toy he/she loves.
 Use the same principle.
+You need to be more exciting than anything else going on!

 Sit

-Move the treat backward, so he/she has to tilt his/her head to follow it.
+Sit with your dog in front of you and hold a treat by his/her nose.
+Move the treat backward so he/she has to tilt his/her head to follow it.
 His/her bottom should instinctively fall to the ground.

-As soon as he/she sits, label the behavior, and give him/her the treat.
+As soon as he/she sits, label the behavior and give him/her the treat.
 Repeat several times, labeling the behavior as it's done.

 Stop

-As he/she is running towards you, throw treats behind him/her.
+Stop with your dog off leash in a secure area, and call him/her to you.
+As he/she runs towards you, throw treats behind him/her.
 He/she will stop to eat them.
 As he/she stops, label the behavior.
 Repeat.

 Moving forward, he/she should stop and look for treats as soon as you say the word!